quanie/ASTEN/README.md

 Please refer to run.sh for an example of how to specify the parameters.

-#Author
+#Authors
 Quan Do, University of Technology Sydney - https://sites.google.com/site/minhquandd/

 Wei Liu, University of Technology Sydney - https://sites.google.com/site/weiliusite/

-* Feel free to contact Quan if you have any question, bugs found or improvements.
+* Feel free to contact Quan for any question, bug fix or improvement.

 #Reference
-Quan Do, Wei Liu, ASTEN: an Accurate and Scalable Approach to Coupled Tensor Factorization, in Proceedings of the International Joint Conference in Neural Networks (IJCNN), 2016
+Please reference as: Quan Do and Wei Liu, ASTEN: an Accurate and Scalable Approach to Coupled Tensor Factorization, in Proceedings of the International Joint Conference in Neural Networks (IJCNN), 2016

-#Copyright
-This software is free for research projects.
-If you publish your results obtained from this software, please cite our paper:

     @inproceedings{Do_ASTEN16,
       author = {Do, Quan and Liu, Wei},